 Cranberry fruit is high in antioxidants, partly from substances called proanthocyanidins, which give cranberries their vibrant color.
-Antioxidants neutralize particles in the body known as free radicals, which damage DNA and are throught to contribute to heart disease, diabetes, cancer and other conditions.
+Antioxidants neutralize particles in the body known as free radicals, which damage DNA and are thought to contribute to heart disease, diabetes, cancer, and other conditions.

 Cranberries are also an excellent source of vitamin C, another important antioxidant.
 Scientists are researching to see if the antioxidants in cranberries will help protect against heart disease and cancer.